Skip to main content

 PPHN affects normal breathing, which presents obvious risks.
 The longer an infant is deprived of oxygen, the more hypoxic the baby’s blood becomes.
 Oxygen deprivation can cause the victim’s brain to react adversely, leading to death or severe injuries.

-Joe Lyon is a highly-rated Ohio attorney representing plaintiffs nationwide in a wide variety of civil litigation claims against pharmaceutical companies, and medical professionals responsible for children born with injuries.
+Joe Lyon is a highly-rated attorney representing plaintiffs nationwide in a wide variety of civil litigation claims against pharmaceutical companies, and medical professionals responsible for children born with injuries.

 SSRI Drugs & Other Risk Factors